franciscozorrilla/EMBOMicroCom/exercises/exercise_1.md

 Press the `q` key to stop viewing the file.

+While this can be informative for some quick inspection, we may also visualize these metabolic models using web-based tools such as [fluxer](https://fluxer.umbc.edu/).
+Upload the bacteria and/or yeast model and have a look around!

+## 🥫 Inspect media composition

 Use `paste` to view the contents of the `media.tsv` file

 ```bash